Child Studies (M.Ed.)

 Our Commitment to Equity, Diversity, and Inclusion

-The Child Studies M.Ed. recognizes and respects differences across students' backgrounds, circumstances, and personal and social identities and understands that our concept of diversity and what constitutes an inclusive climate will evolve as we welcome new students.
+The Child Studies M.Ed. recognizes and respects differences across students' backgrounds, circumstances, and personal and social identities.
+We understand that our concept of diversity and what constitutes an inclusive climate will evolve as we welcome new students.
 We are committed to creating academic experiences that address issues of justice and equity, working within our classrooms and program to increase the participation and contributions of persons who bring diverse perspectives and experiences to the pursuit of knowledge.

 Faculty